pedalv/JavaApp/CloudComputing/functional-programming/README.md

 - [Lambda Expressions and Functional Interfaces: Tips and Best Practices](https://www.baeldung.com/java-8-lambda-expressions-tips)
 - [Functional Interfaces in Java 8](https://www.baeldung.com/java-8-functional-interfaces)
 - Method references: products.forEach(product -> System.out.println(product)) => products.forEach(System.out::println)
-- Functions, functional interfaces:
-  - public interface Function<T, R> { … }
-  - Map<String, Integer> nameMap = new HashMap<>(); Integer value = nameMap.computeIfAbsent("John", String::length);
-  - IntFunction, LongFunction, DoubleFunction: arguments are of specified type, return type is parameterized
-  - ToIntFunction, ToLongFunction, ToDoubleFunction: return type is of specified type, arguments are parameterized
-  - BiFunction: DoubleToIntFunction, DoubleToLongFunction, IntToDoubleFunction, IntToLongFunction, LongToIntFunction, LongToDoubleFunction: having both argument and return type defined as primitive types, as specified by their names
-  - @FunctionalInterface public interface ShortToByteFunction { byte applyAsByte(short s); }
-  - BooleanSupplier, DoubleSupplier, LongSupplier and IntSupplier, whose return types are corresponding primitives.
-  - the Consumer accepts a generified argument and returns nothing: DoubleConsumer, IntConsumer and LongConsumer
-  - Predicates is a function that receives a value and returns a boolean value: IntPredicate, DoublePredicate and LongPredicate
-  - Operators.
-Operator interfaces are special cases of a function that receive and return the same value type.
-  - reduction operation: se above, Reduction  is an operation that takes many elements and combines them to reduce them into a single value or object.
-Reduction is done by applying an operation multiple times.
-  -
 - map() is used to transform the value or the type of the elements of a stream => String, integer, Long, etc
 - flatMap() is used to flatten (or combine) the elements of a stream into one (new) stream => ?

 ## Resources
 - [Working with Streams and Lambda Expressions in Java (Java SE 11 Developer Certification 1Z0-819)](https://app.pluralsight.com/library/courses/streams-lambda-expressions-java-se-11-developer-certification-1z0-819/table-of-contents)